claygod/BxogV2/README.md

 # Settings

 Necessary changes in the configuration of the multiplexer can be made in the configuration file [config.go](https://github.com/claygod/Bxog/blob/master/config.go)

+# Perfomance

+Bxog is the fastest router, showing the speed of query processing.
+Its speed is comparable to the speed of the popular multiplexers: Bone, Httprouter, Gorilla, Zeus.
+Detailed benchmark [here](https://github.com/claygod/bxogtest).
+In short (less time, the better):

+- Bxog         330 ns/op
+- HttpRouter   395 ns/op
+- Zeus       23772 ns/op
+- GorillaMux 30223 ns/op
+- GorillaPat  1253 ns/op
+- Bone       63656 ns/op

 # API